Breaking resolution limits in ultrafast X-ray diffractive imaging

 XFEL CDI studies have found surprising varieties of morphologies in soot, unknown metastable shapes of metal nanoparticles, and exotic states of water, which are otherwise inaccessible.
 The principal investigator (PI) and colleagues applied this technique to follow an ultrafast irreversible laser-superheating process with few nanometers spatial and 100 femtosecond temporal resolutions at the single nanoparticle level.

-Despite significant efforts, the spatial resolution of single XFEL CDI images of non-periodic specimens could not be improved beyond a few nanometers.
-This proposal will overcome this limit by exploiting previously little-explored phenomena which arise when specimens are exposed to newly available intense 500 attosecond to few femtosecond short FEL pulses.
+This proposal will overcome this limit by exploiting previously little explored phenomena that arise when specimens are exposed to newly available intense 500 attosecond to few femtosecond short FEL pulses.

-All matter exposed to intense X-rays is photo-ionized.
-When XFEL pulses are comparable to or shorter than subsequent relaxation processes, non-linear effects such as:
+2. When XFEL pulses are comparable to or shorter than subsequent relaxation processes, non-linear effects such as transient resonances and resonant stimulated emission increase the brightness of images by several orders of magnitude.

 In combination with sparsity-based reconstruction algorithms, this proposal will push ultrafast CDI towards the single macromolecule limit and open novel avenues for photochemistry, catalysis, and material studies.